eprothro/perform-later/README.md

 In this trivial example, maybe this coupling is not so evil.
 However as behavior evolves, or for more complex behaviors, this can tend to lead to:

   * WET code, as logic is copied into a worker class when it is time to be executed asyncronously
-  * Diffult to maintain classes, as they are usually too coupled to asyncronous context, and don't tend to follow good object oriented design
+  * Diffult to maintain classes, as they are usually too coupled to asyncronous context, and don"t tend to follow good object oriented design
   * poor tests, as logic is coupled with initialization, more procedural, and less object oriented
   * slow tests, as each and every algorithm test may be coupled to the persistence layer